Getting started with MONKEY

 MIDI Connect preview

-If you do not want to download this app, please follow the proceeding instructions.
+If you do not want to download this app, please follow the following instructions.

 Search for Bluetooth